alternatex/pharci/README.md

 Roadmap
 -------------
+- sexy usage: rebuild by confirmation when batch processing is detected » stack changes - if too much completely rebuilding the archive would make sense > terminal-notifier/notification center
+-> on batch detect offer rebuild - on subsequent change detect > clear messages > restart if things are quite again...
 - add test per object/event_type (including batch operations)
 - timed actions » based on insights gotten from batch operation tests
 - ensure all settings used